DUNE/p3s/clients/WORKFLOW.md

 `workflow.py -d -w dag -n myDAG`

-It is easy to see that DAGs are referre to by their names as opposed to UUIDs (which they don't have).
+It is easy to see that DAGs are referred to by their names as opposed to UUIDs (which they don't have).

 Until serious testing has been completed, please consult the experts